Embodying the Moon Cycles

 Moon Lodge Ritual

 Another powerful way of connecting to the moon is to celebrate and honour the new and full moons.
+Let it be intuitive, do what feels good to you.
 This can be as simple or as complex as you want it to be.
 It could be a simple solo ritual or gathering together for a red tent women's circle.

 ‘Menstruation is a time of renewal for our whole being.
 Lara Owen calls it the Sabbath of Women.
 The practice of Sabbath was originally connected with the ancient Babylonian Sabbatu, which comes from Sabbat, meaning heart-rest.
 In Babylon it was a day of rest, occurring once a month at full moon.‘ ~ The Wild Genie, Alexandra Pope